 Commercial Marketing or Processing of Seafood on Vessels

-There are several options available for marketing and processing seafood.
+What are the options for marketing and processing seafood?

 Which Vessels Need a Seafood Processor Permit?